0xluminous/saitofaqs/faqs/surely-there-is-a-51-percent-attack-in-there-somewhere.md

 ---
 source: https://org.saito.tech/faq/
-title: Surely there is a 51 percent attack in there somewhere?
+title: Surely there is a 51% attack in there somewhere?
+tags:
+- security
 ---

 No. Attackers who have a mere 50 percent of network resources lose about half their money each block.
 The cost-of-attack scales with the volume of network fees collected by others in the network.